 Our vision is to support musicians and the Australian arts community during COVID-19 and beyond.

 Melbourne Digital Concert Hall (MDCH) was created by musicians, for musicians.
-It is designed to connect artists and communities all over Australia through music and technology.
+We connect Australian artists and communities everywhere through music and technology.